Man who abused toddler for months by choking him and dunking him in water gets 14 years' jail

 When the case was last heard in April, the prosecution had sought 12 to 15 years' jail for the Singaporean man, while the defence had asked for eight to 10 years' jail instead.

-In doling out his sentence, District Judge Koo Zhi Xuan described the man's behaviour as heinous acts that were a "grave affront to human dignity".
+In meting out the sentence, District Judge Koo Zhi Xuan described the man's behaviour as heinous acts that were a "grave affront to human dignity".

-It was deeply distressing to read about the abuse, and the heavy sentence reflects the retribution and general deterrence needed in this case, he added.
+It was deeply distressing to read about the abuse, and the heavy sentence reflects the retribution and general deterrence needed in this case, he said.

-The man inflicted severe and lasting harm on the victim, trampling on a moral obligation to not commit harm against an infant who could not speak or defend himself, the judge said.
+The man inflicted severe and lasting harm on the victim, trampling on a moral obligation to not commit harm against an infant who could not speak or defend himself, the judge added.

 Noting that the acts were committed while the boy was under his care, the judge said that the man also betrayed the trust placed in him by his wife's family.

-The way the man planned all his abusive acts – engineering occasions to be alone with him and taking advantage of those instances – was an aggravating factor, the judge added.
+The way the man planned all his abusive acts – engineering occasions to be alone with the child and taking advantage of those instances – was an aggravating factor.

-Unlike some cases of abuse, his actions were not committed in the heat of the moment or borne out of caregiver stress, he noted.
+Unlike some cases of abuse, his actions were not committed in the heat of the moment or borne out of caregiver stress, Judge Koo noted.

 The offender sometimes abused the boy in public at a void deck, which enhances his culpability, the judge said, noting that his actions have shaken the public collective sense of safety and tranquility.